mcastl/Pandas-Challenge/README.md

 PyCitySchools: Using Pandas to analyze school performance information.

 Findings:
+* The five best performing schools are all Charter type
+* The five worst performing schools are all District type
+* The lower the spending the greater the school performance
-* Charter Schools have a better performance with a passing rate almost 40% higher
+* Charter Schools have a better performance with a passing rate almost 40% higher, this rate is specially driven by a better performance in math
 * Large Schools have a lower passing rate than small and medium schools

 ## Features
 * Analysis by District
 * Analysis by School